 Microsoft Excel was released in 1985 and has grown to become arguably the most important computer program in workplaces around the world.
 Its either quite amazing or ridiculous that we are still using the same programme and after three decades begging the question has nothing changed?

-We use Microsoft Excel ‘spreadsheet software application is used to store, organize, and analyze data.
-In business, any function in any industry can benefit from Microsoft Excel ‘MS Excel’, a powerful tool that has become entrenched in business processes worldwide—whether for analyzing stocks or issuers, budgeting, or organizing client sales lists and even fulfilling regulatory requirements such as shareholding disclosure!
+In business, any function in any industry can benefit from Microsoft Excel ‘MS Excel’, it is a powerful tool that has become entrenched in business processes worldwide—whether for analyzing stocks or issuers, budgeting, or organizing client sales lists and even fulfilling regulatory requirements such as shareholding disclosure!

-MS Excel is a primary data wrangling tool for many businesses, even sophisticated financial services companies are utilizing spreadsheets too.
+Many users are inherently ignoring the risks and depend on the aged application.
+MS Excel is primarily a data wrangling tool for many businesses, even sophisticated financial services companies are utilizing spreadsheets too.

-In the case of Shareholding Disclosures (SD) the positions require daily monitoring and adhering to specified regulatory thresholds and should these thresholds be breached it is the organization’s responsibility to provide those respective position details and submit this on a mandatory form to regulators globally – on-time and accurately.
-Its T+2 today however the market and regulators are moving to T+1 and dare we postulate T+0.
+In the case of Shareholding Disclosures (SD), positions require daily monitoring and adhering to specified regulatory thresholds.
+If they should breach these thresholds it is the organization’s responsibility to provide those respective position details and submit this on a mandatory form to regulators globally – on-time and accurately.

 Failing to disclose, one is deemed non-compliant and the organization or individual (very exclusive to SD and unbeknown to many that the responsible officer can be found liable and face fines even face imprisonment should they be found non-compliant).

-THE QUESTION WE POSE IS YOUR RELIANCE ON EXCEL SUBSTANTIATED AND A RISK?
-THE ANSWER IS YES AND THERE ARE REALLY TWO GLARINGLY POINTS WHY THIS IS SO EVEN BEFORE WE ADDRESS THE FUNCTIONAL LIMITATIONS OF EXCEL ITSELF.
+IS YOUR RELIANCE ON EXCEL SUBSTANTIATED AND A RISK?
+THE ANSWER IS YES AND THERE ARE REALLY TWO GLARINGLY POINTS WHY THIS IS TRUE BEFORE WE ADDRESS THE FUNCTIONAL LIMITATIONS OF EXCEL ITSELF.

 Firstly, EXCEL IS INAUDITABLE in that it is difficult to track use and activity.
-Isnt risk and compliance process meant to be auditable to prove there is processes in place to show there is a process?
+Isn’t risk and compliance process meant to be auditable to prove there is processes in place?
 Clearly the argument breaks down straight away.
-The dependency is because of the lack of alternatives and the resistance from employees and their comfort for this tool that they are reluctant to give this up.
-Thus it remains embedded in Risk and Compliance processes.
+The dependency is because of the lack of alternatives and the resistance from employees with their comfort for this tool that they are reluctant to give this up.
+Thus it remains embedded in the Risk and Compliance processes.
 We know it’s a tool relied upon for the many banking workflows (front office less so, whereas for the middle/back office dependency is high).
 The audit argument is clearly a big issue.

 Secondly, BUSINESS CONTINUTY RISK is high.
 With the movement of people within the bank and outside the bank the risk from a business continuity point is high.
-Process and workflow based on MS Excel is not standardised and thus people changes pose a huge risk.
+Process and workflow based on MS Excel is not standardised which pose a huge risk when new or old manual processes are not followed.

-And THIRDLY, SPREADSHEET LIMITATIONS such that the dependence on spreadsheets has ‘blindspots’ and it is here where it could be going wrong.
+And THIRDLY, SPREADSHEET LIMITATIONS.
 Although the Excel software is feature-rich and can cater to most business requirements, it is plagued with limitations.
-We explore some of these limitations and explain how they would impact regulatory disclosures, more specifically shareholding disclosure and flag to the reader possible risks that could they have been blindsided by.
+We explore some of these limitations and explain how they would impact regulatory disclosures, more specifically shareholding disclosure and flag to the users the possible risks that could blindside users that are overly reliant on Excel.

 EXCEL IS NOT ABLE TO MANAGE LARGE DATASETS.

 With the exponential growth of data in the last decade, Excel was not designed to handle such volume.
 For shareholding disclosure, position and transaction data are extensive as they contain many rows and columns of data.
 They often require complex calculations to aggregate positions.
 Excel, in particular, is not good at handling large file sizes and will be slow or unable to calculate complex calculations over a large dataset.
 It would not be scalable to rely on excel to both manage and calculate position data.
-For Shareholding Disclosure we are dealing with lots of data, plenty of complexity and thus MS Excel is not scalable and remains a manual process with the next section highlighting a risk.
+For Shareholding Disclosure we are dealing with lots of data, plenty of complexity which poses many risks and hidden errors, detrimental to an organisation/individual.

 PRONE TO MISTAKES